YSaxon/cliffi/README.md

 ### Primitive Types
-- v for void, only allowed as a return type, and does not accept prefixes
+- -v for void, only allowed as a return type, and does not accept prefixes
-- b for bool
+- -b for bool
-- c for char
+- -c for char
-- h for short
+- -h for short
-- i for int
+- -i for int
-- l for long
+- -l for long
-- C for unsigned char
+- -C for unsigned char
-- H for unsigned short
+- -H for unsigned short
-- I for unsigned int
+- -I for unsigned int
-- L for unsigned long
+- -L for unsigned long
-- f for float
+- -f for float
-- d for double
+- -d for double
-- s for cstring (ie null terminated char*)
+- -s for cstring (ie null terminated char*)
-- P for arbitrary pointer (void*) specified by address
+- -P for arbitrary pointer (void*) specified by address

 ### Pointers
 Pointers are specified with a number of `p` flags equal to the level of pointer.
 - `-pi` = *int
 - `-ppi` = **int

-This is not to be confused with the `P` _type_ above.
+This is not to be confused with the `-P` _type_ above.
-`p` pointers are specified by their ultimate value, so `-pi 4` represents an `int*` to the value 4.
+`-p` pointers are specified by their ultimate value, so `-pi 4` represents an `int*` to the value 4.
-`P` pointers are specified by their address, so `-P 0xdeadbeef` is a pointer to whatever is at 0xdeadbeef You can even mix them, so `-pP 0xdeadbeef` would be a pointer to a pointer to whatever is at 0xdeadbeef
+`-P` pointers are specified by their address, so `-P 0xdeadbeef` is a pointer to whatever is at 0xdeadbeef You can even mix them, so `-pP 0xdeadbeef` would be a pointer to a pointer to whatever is at 0xdeadbeef

-`P` pointers are especially useful in REPL mode for containing pointers to types you don't care to specify but will need to reuse
+`-P` pointers are especially useful in REPL mode for containing pointers to types you don't care to specify but will need to reuse

 ### Arrays
 Array values are specified as unspaced comma delimited values, like `1,2,3,4` or `this,"is an","array of",strings` or `4.3,3.1,9,0`